Living Doll (song): 1959 version

 The song was recorded in April 1959 by Cliff Richard and the Drifters and produced by Norrie Paramor.
 It was first released in the UK in May 1959 on the Serious Charge (EP) soundtrack before being released as a single in July 1959.
 It was number 1 on the UK Singles Chart for six weeks from July, becoming the biggest selling single of 1959 in the UK with sales of 770,000.
 Richard was awarded a Silver Disc on 1 November 1959, on the television show Sunday Night at the Palladium.

 It was a number 1 hit in several European countries, including Ireland, Norway and Sweden and top ten hit in numerous countries.
 In the US, it was Richard's first hit single, reaching number 30 on the Billboard Hot 100.
 It went on to sell over a million copies worldwide and earned the record company's internally awarded Gold Disc for the achievement.
 The Gold Disc was awarded to Richard on 17 January 1960, on the Sunday Night at the Palladium again, the night the show achieved its biggest audience and broke previous UK viewing records.

-It was the first number 1 in the UK Singles Chart for Cliff Richard and the Drifters; although their debut single "Move It", released the previous year, is often cited as their first number 1, in fact that peaked at number 2.
+It was the first number 1 on the UK Singles Chart for Cliff Richard and the Drifters; although their debut single "Move It", released the previous year, is often cited as their first number 1, but in fact that peaked at number 2.

 The song also won writer Lionel Bart an Ivor Novello Award for best song.